 Emotional caregiving needs

 Communication is key in supporting each other.
-It is important that you are able to share with your loved one your own feelings and emotions about the experience, while continuing to be empathic to the situation.
+It is important that you are able to share with your loved one your own feelings and emotions about the experience while continuing to be empathic with the situation.
 The rewards of providing this emotional support to your loved one should not be ignored.
-Your loved one is vulnerable, scared and uncertain about the future.
+Your loved one is vulnerable, scared, and uncertain about the future.
 You have been asked to accompany them on this journey.
 You are committed to them.
 You are improving their quality of life.
 You are vital to their physical and emotional well-being.
-Relationships grow while providing care, but only if you can talk with each other about the experience, the stresses, the highs and the lows and maintain a plan of action and support together.
-It is important to explore other avenues for social, emotional and spiritual support for both you and your loved one.
+Relationships grow while providing care, but only if you can talk with each other about the experience, the stresses, the highs, and the lows and maintain a plan of action and support together.
+It is important to explore other avenues for social, emotional, and spiritual support for both you and your loved one.
 It bears repeating; you do not have to do this alone.